seiji0411/aptos-core/aptos-move/framework/aptos-stdlib/doc/ordered_map.md

 ## Function `replace_key_inplace`

-Changes the key, with keeping the same value attached to it Aborts with EKEY_NOT_FOUND if <code>old_key</code> doesn't exist.
+Changes the key, while keeping the same value attached to it Aborts with EKEY_NOT_FOUND if <code>old_key</code> doesn't exist.
 Aborts with ENEW_KEY_NOT_IN_ORDER if <code>new_key</code> doesn't keep the order <code>old_key</code> was in.